clean-code-craft-p-1/assignments/spring-recap.md

-Do not create additional branches.
+For these assignments: Do not create additional branches.
 Work directly on the accepted repository

 ---